 When selecting a color for your font or background, you'll see a small color picker with a selection of common colors to choose from.
 Click on any color block to select that color.

-To add a custom color, click on the palette icon to bing up the color picker dialog box.
+To add a custom color, click on the palette icon to bring up the color picker dialog box.
 There, you can enter the RGB values, a hex code, or use the tools on the left to fin the right color match and select it.

 To add an image, for example, your logo, to your receipt, click on the image button in the toolbar.